 Move over Manchester City, Real Madrid and Chelsea - there's a new club calling the shots in the global transfer market.
 Paris Saint-Germain have moved into phase two of their “world domination” plan, which has seen the French team splash the cash in a major way.

 With the fine print on Zlatan Ibrahimovic’s contract finally worked out, it is time to take a closer look at what the mega $80 million transfer of the Sweden striker and Brazil defender Thiago Silva from AC Milan means for PSG and football as a whole.

 Earlier this year I spent a few days talking to the power brokers at PSG, whose new motto “dream bigger” is splashed all over their stadium, and saw for myself they were serious about becoming a major power in world football.
-Read the rest of this entry »
+FULL POST

 I'd say American golf has much to be proud of right now, ahead of this week's British Open.

 Tiger Woods may have continued his own personal major drought at last month's U.S. Open, and Phil Mickelson looked as far away as ever from winning it, but the stage was cleared for another crop of young talent from the States to shine.
 And how!

 Webb Simpson's triumph was significant not just because at the age of 26 it was his first major, but because it was the third straight grand slam title won by an American player - and in a Ryder Cup year that's one huge boost to team captain Davis Love III.
 FULL POST